aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

 > refers to running the script on a SageMaker container running on a SageMaker
 > notebook instance.\]
 >
-> Running the train script directly on your Python environment is a useful trick
+> Running the train script directly in your Python environment is a useful trick
 > to speed-up your "dev + functional-test" cycle.
 Typically this stage utilizes
 > synthetic tiny dataset, and you heavily leverage your favorite dev tools
 > (i.e., unit-test frameworks, code debuggers, etc.).
 >
-> After this, you can perform "compatibility test" by running your train script
+> After this, you can perform a "compatibility test" by running your train script
 > on a Amazon SageMaker training container (whether on "Amazon SageMaker local
 > mode" or a training instance), to iron-out compatibilities issues.
 >